 Help Garth – how do I handle Christmas and the holiday season????
-This is a frequently asked question by our patients both pre and post operatively.
+Questions about navigating Christmas after weight loss surgery are pretty common.
+In fact, it’s a frequently asked question by our patients both pre and post operatively.
 So we thought it was timely, with Christmas fast approaching, to give a guide to getting through this time of year, safely and happily.

 Many issues can arise around this time of year.
 These can be roughly broken down to: